Republic of Korea Navy Special Warfare Flotilla: Applicants and selection

-The SWF teams take applicants among conscripts, petty officers, and officers.
+The Special Warfare Troops (SWF) teams take applicants among conscripts, petty officers, and officers.
 Most petty officers and all conscripts now apply before basic training while officers apply after commissioning (NA, ROTC, or OCS), completion of Surface Warfare Officer School (SWOS), and after they have been assigned to a ship.
 The BUD/S (Basic Underwater Demolition/SEAL School) selection process is inspired by and similar to the U.S. Navy SEAL program, consisting of physical and mental challenges, such as Hell Week.
-The completion rate has been known to dip under 10% and usually hovers between 30–40%, leading to manpower problems as the unit continues to expand and has an increasing number of foreign commitments.
-Between 2010-2012 the completion rate was unusually high at 78.4%, which coincided with the unit's expansion.
+The completion rate has been known to dip under 10% and usually hovers between 30 and 40%, leading to manpower problems as the unit continues to expand and has an increasing number of foreign commitments.
+Between 2010 and 2012 the completion rate was unusually high at 78.4%, which coincided with the unit's expansion.

 Since 2010, most washouts have been retained as support personnel and equipment maintenance staff.
 Those who survive the first ten weeks are trained in open and closed circuit diving, demolition, land warfare and tactics before receiving the special warfare pin.
 It also includes learning to fight in close quarters under Multi UDT/SEAL Assaulting Tactics (MUSAT) training.

 A SEAL/UDT team is made up of seven soldiers: a point man, a platoon leader, a communication expert, a machine gunner, a grenadier, an assistant leader, and rear security.
 Basic UDT/SEAL training is 10 weeks long for enlisted men and 20 to 26 weeks long for NCO and officers.

 History

+Origins

 Underwater Demolition Unit (UDU) was officially established in 1954.
 Its parent organization was formed in September, 1948 when the U.S. Army Counter Intelligence Corps set up a secret spy unit in Korea.
 In 1955 the unit was renamed UDU, short for Underwater Demolitions Unit.
 Its primary missions were infiltrating into North Korea, kidnapping or assassinating key officials, destroying key structures, resupplying agents, demolishing transportation infrastructures, reconnaissance, wiretapping communications of the North Korean army and attacking military targets in the North.

+Underwater Demolition Unit (UDU)

 The SWF (also known in popular culture as the ROKN UDT/SEALs) were involved in reconnaissance missions in North Korea until 1980 when a number of operators were broken away to form the UDU intelligence unit.
+The UDU (Underwater Demolition Unit) evolved into black ops clandestine unit under the cover name of a Navy unit.
+More than 300 UDU personnel were killed in over 200 missions into North Korea from 1948 until 1971, including missions with allies that included the U.S. Central Intelligence Agency.
+However, only a list of about 150 names has been obtained by UDU, because of a fire at the unit in 1961 which burned all the data.